kiboschool/course-pm-and-design/src/lessons/proto/ut.md

 ---

 Usability testing is a research method used to evaluate how well a product performs for its intended users.
-It usually involves observing users as they perform a series of tasks with a product prototype and asking them to provide feedback on their experience.
-During usability tests, designers typically record user's interactions with the prototype, ask follow-up questions to gather feedback, and take notes on any issues or design problems that arise.
-You may be familiar with usability testing as one of the common research techniques mentioned in the user research lessons covered in week 2.
+It usually involves observing users as they perform a series of tasks with a product prototype, and asking them to provide feedback on their experience.
+During usability tests, designers typically:
+- Record user's interactions with the prototype
+- Ask follow-up questions to gather feedback
+- Take notes on any issues or design problems that arise

+You may recall usability testing as one of the common research techniques mentioned in the user research lessons covered in week 2.
 The goals of usability testing are to:

-- Identify any problems or issues that users may encounter when interacting with a product.
+- Identify any problems or issues that users may encounter when interacting with a product
-- Understand if your design is usable and intuitive enough for users to accomplish their goals.
+- Understand if the design is usable and intuitive enough for users to accomplish their goals
-- Gather feedback that can be used to improve the user experience.
+- Gather feedback that can be used to improve the user experience

 ## Benefits of Usability Testing

-Usability testing is beneficial for many reasons, some of which are below.
+Usability testing helps to:

-**Helping to identify design problems and issues that users may encounter:** by observing users as they interact with the product, designers can identify areas where the user experience could be improved and make data-driven decisions to improve the product's design.
+**Identify design problems and issues that users may encounter:** by observing users as they interact with the product, designers can identify areas where the user experience could be improved and make data-driven decisions to improve the product's design.

-**Gathering feedback from real users:** usability testing allows designers to gather feedback from real users, who can provide valuable insights into how a product will be used and how it can be improved.
+**Gather feedback from real users:** usability testing allows designers to gather feedback from real users, who can provide valuable insights into how a product will be used and how it can be improved.

-**Prioritizing design changes:** by identifying the most significant design problems and issues, designers can prioritize changes that will have the greatest impact on the user experience.
+**Priorite design changes:** by identifying the most significant design problems and issues, designers can prioritize changes that will have the greatest impact on the user experience.

-**Ensuring that the product is user-centered:** by focusing on the user's experience with the product, designers can ensure that the final product is user-centered and meets the needs of its intended audience.
+**Ensure that the product is user-centered:** by focusing on the user's experience with the product, designers can ensure that the final product is user-centered and meets the needs of its intended audience.

-With the goals and benefits of usability testing covered, let's watch the video below to get more information on; what usability testing is, what the difference between user testing and usability testing is, how to carry out usability tests and types of usability testing.
+Next, we'll explore what usability testing is,  the difference between user testing and usability testing, how to conduct usability tests, and types of usability testing.

 <aside>